Downlink/test/Readme.md

 ```
 ### Device API To Setup GPIO Input Resources
 /
 As expected, GPIO input objects are read-only.
-Clients can read/capture and watch its current state in real-time.
+Clients can read/capture and watch its current state in real-time but they cannot set or change it.

 ```js
 const m2m = require('m2m');